amolkharche13/stackstate-docs/configure/logging/kubernetes-logs.md

 ## Notes

 The script should be executed from a host that has kubectl configured with access to the SUSE Observability cluster or from any other host with the necessary permissions and connectivity to the cluster.
-This can be done directly on the node using the root user or via sudo.
+This can be done directly on the host using the root user or via sudo.
 If kubeconfig is not set, use the command `export KUBECONFIG=$PATH-TO-YOUR/kubeconfig`.

 ## Usage
-The script needs to be downloaded and run directly on the node, using the `root` user or `sudo`.
+The script needs to be downloaded and run directly on the host, using the `root` user or `sudo`.

 ### Download and run the script
 * Save the script as: `suse-observability_logs_collector.sh`